Choose a letter

 Stainless steels are characterized by a high resistance to oxidation and corrosion, especially in humid environments.

-Compact and modular electrical substation for primary and secondary distribution, realized by C.R.
+The STC-Box is a compact and modular electrical substation for primary and secondary distribution, realized by C.R.
 Technology Systems.

-Compact and modular electrical substation for secondary distribution, realized by C.R.
+The STC-Kiosk is a compact and modular electrical substation for secondary distribution, realized by C.R.
 Technology Systems.

-It is a field panel that monitors the string currents within a photovoltaic system and promptly diagnoses any anomalies.
+The String-Box is a field panel that monitors the string currents within a photovoltaic system and promptly diagnoses any anomalies.

 It is a set of devices, equipment and management and control logics, designed to store electricity to make it available in times of need, through intelligent management of energy flows, both incoming and outgoing.
 This system can be integrated into various applications, including photovoltaic systems and plants powered by other renewable sources.